Bruce Brown NBA Preview vs. the 76ers

 76ers 2022-23 Defensive Insights

-- On defense the 76ers gave up 110.9 points per game last year, third in the league.
+- On defense the 76ers gave up 110.9 points per game last season, third in the league.

-- The 76ers were the second-ranked team in the league last season, conceding 41.2 rebounds per game.
+- The 76ers were the second-ranked squad in the league last year, conceding 41.2 rebounds per game.

-- Conceding an average of 24.2 assists last season, the 76ers were the sixth-ranked squad in the NBA.
+- Looking at assists, the 76ers were sixth in the league defensively last year, conceding 24.2 per contest.

-- The 76ers were the fifth-ranked squad in the league in terms of allowing three-pointers last season, giving up 11.6 makes per game.
+- Allowing 11.6 made three-pointers per contest last season, the 76ers were fifth in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!